JHodgkins/MSP3-Movie2Archive/docs/testing/TESTING.md

 __Performance__
 Due to experiance and the restrictions of the shared environment of Heroku for compiling and serving the application on the frontend, certain performance metrcs are affected as the shared hoting will sleep to conserve resources and wake when needed, a payed plan providing always on connection and more higher performance may yield faster performance.

+__PEP8 complience__
+PEP8 complience has been followed throughout the project, the project was developed using GitPod and the full template provided by Code Institute which includes Python linting to eansure complience.

 __Accessibility extensions__
 All results from accessibility extensions were verified using manual tests and where relevant were validated using real Screen Reader software using a human tester.